Rescuing Crystal on Independence Day!

-MoviesMakingADifference (a 501c3) is proud to announce the post-production phase of their latest film, ‘CULT CARTEL’.
+MoviesMakingADifference (a 501c3) is proud to announce the Premiere of their latest film, ‘CULT CARTEL’.
 It is a sequel to the popular, ‘Audience Choice’ award-winning 'CATHEDRAL CANYON'.
-Post-Production is expected to continue through September 2019.
+Look for a Premiere in a City near you.

 MMAD has long been the only nonprofit in AZ to exclusively work to support the efforts of those victimized by this cartel/church.
 What makes this project especially unique is this film will actually employ many of those who have managed to escape or been banished from the community with little education, no family support or understanding of the outside world.
 For years they have been struggling to rebuild or rather begin their lives.

-Escapees will be featured actors (this is not a documentary but a feature based on true events) and paid both behind and in front of the camera.
-They will not be sensationally exploited as they so often are so audiences can peer into their personal lives but this film will empower them to finally have a voice and enlighten those that have so long ignored their plight.
-Some will be script consultants.
-Others will also be involved in set design, craft services, hair and make-up, camera and other crew.
-The handsome Young Barlow will be portraying a young man experiencing much of the hardships that Young himself was forced to endure.
+Escapees were featured actors (this is not a documentary but a feature based on true events) and paid both behind and in front of the camera.
+They were not be sensationally exploited as they so often are so audiences can peer into their personal lives but this film will empower them to finally have a voice and enlighten those that have so long ignored their plight.
+Some were script consultants, others were involved in set design, craft services, hair and make-up, camera and other crew.
+The handsome Young Barlow will be seen portraying a young man experiencing much of the hardships that Young himself was forced to endure.
 He had the incredible opportunity of working alongside Hollywood actors Don Most (Happy Days) and Jud Tylor (That 70's Show).

-The film will explore the continued and even increased levels of a crime organization that masquerades as a Church whilst brutalizing its' followers on the Arizona/Utah border, in pockets around the country and even into Mexico and Canada.
+The film explores the continued and even increased levels of a crime organization that masquerades as a Church whilst brutalizing its' followers on the Arizona/Utah border, in pockets around Denver, Salt Lake City, and many other parts of the country and even into Mexico and Canada.
 Child labor, pedophilia, prostitution, starvation, labor racketeering, human and drug trafficking and political corruption all figure prominently in this story that far too seldom makes headlines.

-Many Hollywood actors from the original “Cathedral Canyon” such as Winsor Harmon (favorite on CBS' “The Bold & The Beautiful”) and famous club impresario/actor (from Manhattan's Lavo and star of “Ivy League Crime Lords” ) returned to reprise their roles.
+Many Hollywood actors from the original “Cathedral Canyon” such as Winsor Harmon (favorite on CBS' “The Bold & The Beautiful”).

 Help us help them MakeADifference.